Matijasa/bio-reactor/doc/src/pages/index.md

 | Radial | High sheer forces | less efficient, worst vertical circulation |

 > **sheer forces** are great for generating turbulence that break apart air bubbles into smaller ones which allows for better aeration of the medium (more surface area allows for better diffusion of gases).
-> Down side is that sensitive organisms (fungi cells and some animal cells) can be easily damaged by those forces.
+> Down side is that sensitive organisms (fungi cells-filamentous and some animal cells) can be easily damaged by those forces.

-We mostly want to grow yeast which is an aerobic microorganism and have therefore decided to go with the **radial head**.
-The efficiency loss and worst vertical circulation are negligible for the reactor of this size.
+We mostly want to grow yeast which grows best in the pressence of oxygen and have therefore decided to go with the **radial head**.
+The efficiency loss and worse vertical circulation are negligible for the reactor of this size(we need a source lel).

 The designed part has an added mounting piece, so it can fit a screw to tighten it to the lead.